 ATSC 3.0 Cryptographic Signing

 This standard includes mechanisms below for cryptographically signing applications and signaling.
-Implementation of these features requires one or several Public Key Infrastructure(s) (PKI) that are supported by the inclusion of associated root certificate(s) in receivers, all of which is out of scope of this document.
+Implementation of these features requires one or several Public Key Infrastructure(s) (PKI) that provide certificates aligned to the profiles specified in Section 5.3 and that are supported by the inclusion of associated root certificate(s) in receivers, all of which is out of scope of this document.

 ATSC 3.0 Application Code Signing